Day 1: Arrival at Ben Gurion Airport

 Welcome to Israel!
-We will greet you at the airport at the gate, and help you through the whole process of getting through the airport.
-We will drive you in an air-conditioned vehicle to your hotel in Tel Aviv for your overnight accommodations.
+We will meet you at the airport and assist you through the arrival process, then drive you in an air-conditioned vehicle to your Tel Aviv accommodations.

 Day 2: Tel Aviv Culinary Tour

 We will begin the day in Levinsky Market, famous for their various pungent spices.
 You will learn about the history of the Balkan Jewish settlers from the 1930s who originated the “shuk” (bazaar market), and how Persian immigrants blended in their flavors to the culture.

 Then, we will go to Tel Aviv’s most popular shuk, the Carmel Market, for a tasting tour of the most incredible, mouthwatering bites Israel has to offer.
 Optionally, we could also take a cooking class, so you can take home some Mediterranean cooking skills.